The Halluci Nation: History

-In April 2019, the group released a remix of Keith Secola's song "NDN Kars".
-The group put a "modern twist" on the 1990s hit.
-Following the release of the "NDN Kars" remix, the group released "The OG", which was their first original song since the release of We Are the Halluci Nation.
-A few months later the group released "Ba Na Na", which features Canadian rapper Haviah Mighty, singer Odario, and Chippewa Travellers.
+The group released a number of singles while touring in 2019.
+In April, the group released a remix of Keith Secola's song "NDN Kars".
+Exclaim!s Sarah Murphy described it as a "modern twist" on the 1990s hit.
+The group later released "The OG", which was their first original song since the release of We Are the Halluci Nation.
+A few months later the group released Caribana festival-inspired "Ba Na Na", which features Canadian rapper Haviah Mighty, singer Odario, and Chippewa Travellers.
 In September 2019, the band released "Tanokumbia", a single featuring Texan DJ El Dusty and Canadian Pow Wow drummers and singers, Black Bear.
+In 2020, the group released "Land Back" featuring Boogey the Beat and Chippewa Travellers.